Cosby5/All-My-Stars/README.md

 ## HTML

+- [awesome-assistants/awesome-assistants](https://github.com/awesome-assistants/awesome-assistants) - A curated list of awesome AI assistants.
+Example Telegram bot with all these assistants can be tested on the link below.
 - [Monogramm/autodiscover-email-settings](https://github.com/Monogramm/autodiscover-email-settings) - :whale: :wrench: Provides Autodiscover capabilities for IMAP/POP/SMTP/LDAP services on Microsoft Outlook/Apple Mail and Autoconfig capabilities for Thunderbird
 - [sovereign/sovereign](https://github.com/sovereign/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more.
 - [vaverix/Native-Virtual-Keyboard-chrome-extension](https://github.com/vaverix/Native-Virtual-Keyboard-chrome-extension) - Native on-screen keyboard for touch screen devices.
 What differs it from any other keyboard on WebStore?
 Well, it sends native javascript events on every keystroke, so it works on any website, with an